List of Bakugan Battle Brawlers characters: Airzel

 Member of the Twelve Orders.
 He's a Ventus Brawler.
 Emperor Barodius and Gill recruited Airzel to be a warrior, and Airzel continues his battle training with Gill.
 He lurks in the shadows, to protect Barodius who chose him personally to be part of the 'Twelve Orders'.
 Airzel is the leading expert in enemy surveillance and information analysis.
 He always takes matters seriously, which causes him to be annoyed by Stocia's laid-back personality.
 Airzel is the #1 trainer on the Special Bakugan Team.
 His Bakugan partner is Strikeflier.
 He is fierce, confident, and reckless.
-He first appears in Revelation, where he and the rest of the Twelve Orders discuss on how powerful Drago truly is.
+He first appears in Revelation, where he and the rest of the Twelve Orders discuss how powerful Drago truly is.
 In The Secret Package, he, Gill, and Kazarina join the brainwashed battlers from Earth against the Neathian Castle Knights.
 After sending Linus to Earth with the Element, Elright is confronted by Airzel, asking him where the Element is.
 In The Element, Airzel reports to Emperor Barodius that they had captured Captain Elright, but his interrogation has not been successful.
 In The Sacred Orb, Airzel battles against Shun, and having blended in with the surroundings, gained the upper hand.
 Just as Drago and Dharak are about to face each other, the Sacred Orb teleports the Twelve Orders back to Gundalia.
 In Decoy Unit, Airzel volunteers to attack Neathia and take down the third shield, taking Mason with him too, as a chance to redeem himself.
 With their Gundalian forces and battlers from Earth, Airzel and Mason battle against Marucho and Jake.
 When the battle gets intense, Marucho and Akwimos trap Strikeflier and Avior in a block of ice, with Marucho and Jake escaping Airzel and Mason.
 In Mobile Assault, Gill, Stoica, and Airzel lead a front line of brainwashed battlers against the Neathians.
 In Colossus Dharak, Airzel and Strikeflier battle Shun and Hawktor, but when Fabia intervenes, Kazarina steps in to help Airzel.
 In Dragonoid Colossus, Airzel and Shun continue their battle, both using Battle Gear.
-Just as Hawktor takes out Lumagrowl, Strikeflier sneaks up on him and Shun and finish them off.
+Just as Hawktor takes out Lumagrowl, Strikeflier sneaks up on him and Shun and finishes them off.
 When Linehalt unleashes his Forbidden Power, the Twelve Orders retreat back to Gundalia.
 In Infiltrated, Emperor Barodius orders Gill and Airzel to separate Dan from Marucho and Shun.
 Gill and Airzel begin to battle Marucho and Shun, who have fallen for their trap.
 When Gill is prepared to take on Hawktor, he finishes off Airzel, but Gill defeats both Marucho and Shun.
 Before Gill and Airzel can take them away, Shun throws down a smoke ball, letting Shun and Marucho escape.
 In Final Strike, Airzel takes on Marucho as the Brawlers make their way to Dan.
 In Gundalian Showdown, Gill, Kazarina, Stoica, and Airzel battle the Brawlers to keep them from leaving Gundalia, but are all defeated by Drago's Spire Dragon, all but Kazarina.
 Just as the Brawlers take their leave, Stoica and Airzel prepare to leave for Neathia, but when Stoica wonders where Gill is, Airzel tells him that the Brawlers damaged his ship and told them to go on ahead.
 In Broken Spell, Stoica and Airzel reach Neathia, keeping Dan and Shun away from Barodius.
 After Kazarina's spell breaks, Stoica reveals that on the way to his ship, he saw Airzel and Gill talking about Kazarina.
 Airzel admits to Stoica that it was Gill that killed Kazarina, not Fabia, with Barodius listening in on them, thanks to Stoica's speakerphone being on.
 In Code Eve, Airzel realizes that Barodius was listening in on his conversation with Stoica, who had his speakerphone on.
 Just as Dharak prepares to attack Gill, Airzel and Strikeflier fly to his ship to protect him, but are killed along with Gill by Dharak's attack.